rdswyc/DataStructures/Stack/README.md

 The stack to peek the item.

 #### Returns
-`Item` A pointer to the item within the stack.
+`T` A pointer to the item within the stack.

 ### Pop